“Eat breakfast like a king, lunch like a prince, and dinner like a pauper”.

 It's an oft-forgotten saying, but consider it for a moment.
 We hurry to work after a mediocre night's sleep, depriving ourselves of a solid breakfast.
 Frequently missing out on a proper start to the day can lead to fatigue and the feeling we're stuck in a rut.
 The morning is a launchpad that sets the tone for the rest of the day.
 The importance of a meal that's tasty and easy to cook cannot be overstated.
 This article will show you how to enjoy various egg-based dishes for the whole week.

 Fried eggs are considered a staple of European cuisine, but even ancient Egyptians fried ostrich eggs on an open fire.
 The Romans had fried eggs with honey for dessert.
-In Russia, before the Patriotic War of 1812, fried eggs were a festive treat served only in wealthy households, but after the war they appeared in the houses of farmers and lower-class citizens.
+In Eastern Europe, before the 19th century, fried eggs were a festive treat served only in wealthy households, but after the war they appeared in the houses of farmers and lower-class citizens.

 Monday: sunny-side-up or scrambled eggs